carpentries/instructor-training/_episodes/18-preparation.md

 Some answers above may include words like "know" and "understand."
 Surely this is the objective of all teaching!
 However, these terms are quite difficult to use when it comes time to *assess* whether a learner has met that objective.
-Where you encounter these, consider how they may be improved by making them specific to an outcome that is readily assessed.
+They are also quite ambiguous with regard to the *level* of understanding to be achieved.
+Where you encounter these, consider how they may be improved by making them specific to an outcome that is clearly achievable and readily assessed.

+### Beware the Urge to Complicate
+When experts teach, they are often eager to advance their learners to higher cognitive levels where challenges seem more interesting or valuable.
+If the learning objectives in your lesson seem a bit dull, you can understand the appeal!
+And the goal is laudable.
+However, teaching is an incremental process, and giving in to this urge can result in skipping steps (see "expert awareness gap" in previous episodes), leaving novice learners in a state of cognitive overload.
+'Higher order' tasks like synthesis or creation rely on more fundamental levels of understanding, and are therefore prone to failure when applied too soon.
+Awareness of exactly what underlying knowledge is required at each step will help you to avoid asking too much.
+For more guidance on identifying the "level" of a particular task, we recommend having a look at one of many excellent references on Bloom's Taxonomy.

 ## Prepare to Use Formative Assessments